Smoking in cars

 (1) The 100-Car Naturalistic Driving Study

-The most recent international study on smoking while driving is the 100-Car Naturalistic Driving Study from the Virginia Tech Transportation Institute (VTTI) and the National Highway Traffic Safety Administration (NHTSA), published in April 2006.
+There are very few studies concerning the impact of smoking while driving.
+One international study, published in April 2006, was the 100-Car Naturalistic Driving Study from the Virginia Tech Transportation Institute (VTTI) and the National Highway Traffic Safety Administration (NHTSA).

 The most frequent secondary tasks contributing to crashes were internal distractions, wireless devices, and passengers.
 The most frequent types of inattention for near crashes and incidents were wireless devices and passenger-related tasks.
 Accidents caused by smoking were negligible by comparison.